Car buyers bear a heavy burden as Federal Reserve keeps raising rates: Auto-loan rejections are up

 “These interest rates," Kelleher said, “are really starting to hurt us.”

-Martin Schwartz, founder and CEO of Vehicles for Change, a nonprofit that helps low-income families obtain cars, said that requests for vehicles from people who don’t qualify for loans has surged in the past year.
-He attributes it, in part, to the higher interest rates.

-“The impact on families living in poverty is exponential,” Schwartz said.
-“If they can even afford a car at the retail prices used cars are selling at, interest rates are going to kill them.
-If they can afford the car and squeeze the payments out with the interest rates, the repairs are gonna kill them.
-The combination of those things means we’re getting more and more requests from all over the country.”

-Caldwell, of Edmunds.com, said she doesn’t expect the Fed’s latest quarter-point hike in its benchmark rate to significantly affect current auto loan rates.
+Still, Caldwell said she doesn't expect the Fed's latest hike in its benchmark rate — to its highest level in 22 years — to significantly affect auto loan rates.
 With factories cranking out more autos and vehicle availability improving, she expects automakers to spend more to subsidize loan rates to help fuel sales.

 Despite the rising cost burden, auto sales have remained relatively solid as prices have eased slightly and the supply of vehicles has grown: For the past two months, sales have hit an annual rate of 15 million.